ConocoPhillips Q3 Earnings Preview

 Investors should note Conoco launched a $3-billion buyback program (which was later increased) back on November 10, 2017.
 From November to December 2016, 2,579,098 shares were repurchased for $126 million.
 Equal to an average price of $48.85/share, moderately below where COP is trading at as of this writing.
 It isn't clear if that will be included in the $3-billion figure or not.
 Either way, Conoco plans to spend a little under $2 billion on share repurchases in 2H.

-The actual number of shares that will be repurchased depends heavily on management's timing, with repurchases in early-Q3 yielding a much bigger bang than repurchases as of today.
+The actual number of shares that will be repurchased depends heavily on management's timing, with repurchases in early Q3 yielding a much bigger bang than repurchases as of today.
 Investors should look out for how many shares were repurchased and what the average price per share was during this update.

 Whether or not share buybacks are the right call is a different matter.
 One could argue going further on the debt reduction front would be a better call.
 That being said, this is how management plans to boost shareholder value.